ldpercy/turtle/task/turtle follows mouse.md

 --------

 Yeah okay tbh didn't think it would be that quick or easy...
-To be fair, it's only easy because whoevever designed the SVG apis did darn solid job of it, so kudos to that guy.
+To be fair, it's only easy because whoevever designed the SVG apis did a darn solid job of it, so kudos to that guy.

 So what to do with this now...